 - it was issued more than six months ago; or

 - it was withdrawn by either the university or the Home Office

 Are you within the Tier 4 time limit (“cap”)

-Before issuing your CAS, QMUL will check all your previous Tier 4 immigration permission granted for degree level studies, including periods of leave granted before and after your course.
-Normally, you can spend a maximum of 5 years and 11 months studying in the UK at degree level with Tier 4 immigration permission.
-Any old-style student visa for degree-level studies that was issued before Tier 4 existed is also counted towards the cap.
+Before issuing your CAS, QMUL will check all your previous Tier 4 and Student immigration permission granted for degree level studies, including periods of leave granted before and after your course.
+This is because the Student rules place a limit (a cap) on the length of time you can be in the UK studying at degree level with a Tier 4 and Student visa.

 Requesting a CAS